music-encoding/guidelines/_guidelines-v3/17-namesDates/02-namesdatesSpecialized/02-namesdatesGeogNames.md

 der Oder
 is meant can be achieved by referring to the ID of the TGN entry:

-{% include _plainExample.html example="./v3/examples/namesDates/namesDates-sample284.xml" valid="false" %}
+{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample284.xml" valid="false" %}

-The names of places given within addresses can be marked with
-<a class="link_odd_elementSpec" href="/v3/elements/geogName">geogName</a> elements, for example:
+The names of places given within addresses can be marked with [geogName](/v3/elements/geogName.html){:.link_odd_elementSpec} elements, for example:

-{% include _plainExample.html example="./v3/examples/namesDates/namesDates-sample285.xml" valid="false" %}
+{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample285.xml" valid="false" %}